 Yes, we know what you’re thinking.
 Boring Camry.
 However, if you want a very economical, spacious, affordable, and well-built large sedan, the Camry is simply the most popular model on offer.
-With tonnes of buyers, surely they’re all onto something?
+With thousands of buyers every year, surely they’re all onto something?

 The latest model has just undergone a major refresh.
 It’s based on a dynamic new platform called Toyota New Global Architecture (TNGA), which is being rolled out for all mainstay products under the Toyota-Lexus empire.
 It promises sportiness and improved driving dynamics, and increased safety and refinement.
 There’s also more power from the engines, and a much more modern design inside and out.